Ninja Gaiden (NES video game): Ports

+Nintendo released an arcade version for the PlayChoice-10 on July 15, 1989.

 A PC Engine port of Ninja Ryūkenden was produced in 1992, published by Hudson Soft and released only in Japan.
 It features more colorful and detailed graphics, along with difficulty and gameplay tweaks and a different soundtrack.
 This version also supports three different language settings with Japanese, English and Chinese as the available options.
 However, the English translation used in this version differs from the one used in the earlier NES version.

 Ninja Gaiden appeared as a remake of the Ninja Gaiden Trilogy compilation for the Super NES in 1995.
 Some reviewers appreciated the redrawn graphics and music in this version, but others found them to be an inadequate effort.
 Electronic Gaming Monthly reviewers compared it unfavorably to another updated NES remake, Mega Man: The Wily Wars for the Sega Genesis; they called the version "an exact port-over with no noticeable enhancements in graphics, sound and play control".
 Along with the other two games in the Ninja Gaiden trilogy, the SNES version was featured as an unlockable game in Ninja Gaiden for the Xbox.

 The NES version was released on Wii's Virtual Console on April 10, 2007, in Japan and on May 14 in North America.
 Europeans, Australians, and New Zealanders were able to purchase the game as part of "Hanabi Festival" on September 21.
 The PC Engine version was released for Virtual Console in Japan on April 21, 2009.
 The NES version was also released for the Nintendo 3DS Virtual Console, with an original release date set for November 8, 2012, but was delayed until December 13.
 The NES version was released on Wii U's Virtual Console in 2014.
 The game was also re-released as part of the NES Classic Edition dedicated console in November 2016, and for the Nintendo Switch in December 2018 as part of the Nintendo Classics service.